lab-oak/oak/TUTORIAL.md

          Psychic  Amnesia  Blizzar  Rest
 BodySla  0.335    0.349    0.335    0.383
 Rest     0.133    0.182    0.161    0.215
-Input: p1 index (p2_index); Negative index = sample.
+Input: P1 index (P2 index); Negative index = sample.
 ```

 The 'value' is the expected value for player 1 at the root position we've entered.
 Player 1 wins are given a value of 1.0, losses 0.0, and draws 0.5.
-This means that the Slowbro significantly favored here (4:1 odds of winning).
+This suggests that the Slowbro is favored.

-The bottom portion is the 'empirical matrix'.
-During each MCTS iteration, both players use their bandit algorithms to select an action.
-The pairs of actions define a matrix and each iteration will update an entry of the matrix, which stores the average (P1) value.
-This average includes the chance element of the game (e.g., the average value for the pair `(BodySlam, BodySlam)` in the position `Snorlax BodySlam 1% | Snorlax BodySlam 1%` is .5, since the outcome is decided by speed ties and 255 misses.)
+The bottom portion is the 'empirical matrix': During each MCTS iteration, both players use their bandit algorithms to select an action.
+The pairs of actions define a matrix and each iteration will update a single entry matrix entry.
+This entry stores the average value which depends on chance and subsequent player actions further in the tree.

 Lastly we have the search policies.
 The empirical policies are just the number of times the bandit algorithm chose that action at the root node, divided by the number of iterations.
-As a result it almost always have non-zero probability for each action, even terrible ones.
+As a result it almost always has non-zero probability for each action, even terrible ones.
 The 'Nash' policy is more refined.
-It is produces by solving Nash equilibrium to the empirical matrix.
+It is produces by solving Nash equilibrium to the empirical matrix:

 ```
 The following might be helpful for understanding the 'Nash' aspect if the reader is familiar with vanilla MCTS setups.

 In the famous RL algorithm AlphaZero, the search uses a UCB-backed MCTS.
 During self-play training, the algorithm selects moves in proportion to the empirical policy.
 This is to balance playing good moves with exploration.
 However during the testing phase (playing vs Stockfish) the moves with the highest average value were selected.